 Class II – Novice.

-Straight forward rapids with wide, clear channels which are evident without scouting.
-Occasional maneuvering may be required, but rocks and medium sized waves are easily missed by trained paddlers.
+Straight forward, easy rapids.
+Occasional maneuvering may be required, but rocks and medium sized waves are easily missed by paddlers.
 Swimmers are seldom injured and group assistance, while helpful, is seldom needed.
-Rapids that are at the upper end of this difficulty range are designated “Class II+”.

 Class III – Intermediate.

-Rapids with moderate, irregular waves which may be difficult to avoid and which will swamp an open canoe.
-Complex maneuvers in fast current and good boat control in tight passages or around ledges are often required; large waves or strainers may be present but are easily avoided.
+Rapids with moderate, irregular waves which may be difficult to avoid.
+Maneuvers in fast current and good boat control is often required; large waves, capable of capsizing a boat may be present but are easily avoided.
 Strong eddies and powerful current effects can be found, particularly on large-volume rivers.
-Scouting is advisable for inexperienced parties.
 Injuries while swimming are rare; self-rescue is usually easy but group assistance may be required to avoid long swims.
-Rapids that are at the lower or upper end of this difficulty range are designated “Class III-” or ” Class III+” respectively.

 Class IV – Advanced.

 Intense, powerful but predictable rapids requiring precise boat handling in turbulent water.
 Depending on the character of the river, it may feature large, unavoidable waves and holes or constricted passages demanding fast maneuvers under pressure.
-A fast, reliable eddy turn may be needed to initiate maneuvers, scout rapids, or rest.
 Rapids may require “must make” moves above dangerous hazards.
 Scouting may be necessary the first time down.
 Risk of injury to swimmers is moderate to high, and water conditions may make self-rescue difficult.
 Group assistance for rescue is often essential and requires practiced skills.
-A strong eskimo roll is highly recommended.
-Rapids that are at the upper end of this difficulty range are designated “Class IV+”.

 Class V – Expert.